ominorda/juicecourses/docker.md

 ```

 ```
-docker exec -it db bash // Execute the container bash command
+docker exec -it name_of_container bash // Execute the container bash command
 ```

 ```